 DifferentialEquations.jl v1.8.0 is a new release for the JuliaDiffEq ecosystem.
 As promised, the API is stable and there should be no breaking changes.
 The tag PRs have been opened and it will takes a couple days/weeks for this to be available.
-For an early preview, see the latest documentation.
+For an early preview, see the in-development documentation.
 When the release is available, a new version of the documentation will be tagged.

 This tag includes many new features, including:

 Jump equations like Gillespie models and jump diffusions can now be solved via DifferentialEquations.jl solvers which are compatible with the callback interface.
 A tutorial for solving discrete stochastic simulations has been added.
 It’s already a very powerful interface which allows you to define equations which depend on a very general form of jump callbacks (i.e. mix differential equations and discrete equations).
 You can even have the jump rates dependent on the continuous solution values from the differential equations, which is shown in the new jump diffusion tutorial.
 For more information on defining jump equations, see the manual page

 Multi-scale models are a very interesting type of model which is being tackled by modern science.
 We want to solve equations where we have tissues which have cells which have proteins, all in the same model.
 However, these equations are naturally extremely stiff and adaptive, and require the best methods available.
 Previously, software ecosystems had to be designed around a specific model, and the methods had to be re-implemented any (likely not) optimized for that exact model.